vovacodes/FramerSunbeam/README.md

 ### Using the library in your code components (API)

-Framer Sunbeam re-exports some of the [react-sunbeam 🌅](https://github.com/vovaguguiev/react-sunbeam) primitives and other helper functions so you can use them directly in you code to create your own custom focusable components without connecting a Focusable to another component on canvas.
+Framer Sunbeam re-exports some of the [react-sunbeam 🌅](https://github.com/vovaguguiev/react-sunbeam) primitives and other helper functions, so you can use them directly in you code to create your own custom focusable components without connecting a Focusable to another component on canvas.

 #### Example